averyscottnorris/ACBrewingCalculator/README.md

 # ACBrewingCalculator
-Google Chrome extension that provides brewers with a easy-to-access brewing calculator for basic brewing aspects.
+ACBrewingCalculator is a Google Chrome extension that provides brewers with a easy-to-access brewing calculator for basic brewing calculations.
+It currently provides support for: ABV calculation, IBU calculation, hydrometer adjustment, priming sugar calculation, pH calculations, and unit conversions.
+All of these are easily accessable through your Chrome browser at the click of a button.

 Brew on, friends!

 To contact the devs, you may send an email to either: avnorris@pdx.edu or cleytham@pdx.edu